osmandapp/web/main/docs/user/personal/favorites.md

 ### View

-Favorites list in 'My Places' menu is not only a list, but function buttons and switchers.
-With these we can make any manipulation with Favorites folders and points.
+In *My Places* menu you can find not only *Favorites* but also function buttons and switchers.
+Using these toolse you can customize *Favorites* folders and points and import/export favorites data.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-Favorites list is a list of Favorites folders, functions buttons, searching.

 ![Favorites menu android](@site/static/img/personal/favorites_menu_android.png)

 </TabItem>

 <TabItem value="ios" label="iOS">

-Favorites list is a list of Favorites folders/points; Editing button; Import/Export buttons.

 ![Favorites menu iOS](@site/static/img/personal/favorites_menu_ios.png)